 SSO eliminates the need for users to remember and update several sets of usernames and passwords.
 It also allows organizations greater control over the administration of users and the allocation of company tools.

-Vidyard's SSO (SAML 2.0) feature allows you to manage both user-creation and the sign-in process through your existing Identity Provider tool (IdP).
+Vidyard's SSO (SAML 2.0) feature allows you to manage both user-creation and the sign-in process through one or more Identity Provider tools (IdPs).

 You can also pass custom attributes from your IdP to Vidyard to indicate both what team a user belongs to and allocate a GoVideo seat (if applicable).